Cherrmann8/Census2Xlsx/README.md

 # Census2Xlsx

+Census2Xlsx is a cross-platform data collection and analysis tool for the United States Census Bureau database.
 Author: Charles Herrmann

 # Overview

-Census2Xlsx is a cross-platform data collection tool for the United States Census Bureau database.
 Developed with Python 3.7, Electron 11.2.1, and React 17.0.1.

 Followed this guide to set up development environment: https://flaviocopes.com/react-electron/